Skip to main content

 2. Eat plenty of antioxidant-rich fruits and vegetables especially garlic, onions, peppers, apples, cranberries, nuts and seeds.

-3. Supplement with Vitamin C which has anti-histamine properties
+3. Supplement with Vitamin C which has anti-histamine properties.

-4. Use an air purifier in your home
+4. Use an air purifier at home.

-5. Try nasal irrigation such as using a Neti pot or nasal wash
+5. Try nasal irrigation such as using a Neti pot or nasal wash.

 Maha Nasr